apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

             # We have no more work to do here.
 Mark as complete.
             return

+When you opt to defer, your operator will stop executing at that point and be removed from its current worker.
+No state will persist, such as local variables or attributes set on ``self``.
+When your operator resumes, it resumes as a new instance of it.
+The only way you can pass state from the old instance of the operator to the new one is with ``method_name`` and ``kwargs``.

+When your operator resumes, Airflow adds a ``context`` object and an ``event`` object to the kwargs passed to the ``method_name`` method.
+This ``event`` object contains the payload from the trigger event that resumed your operator.
+Depending on the trigger, this can be useful to your operator, like it's a status code or URL to fetch results.
+Or, it might be unimportant information, like a datetime.
+Your ``method_name`` method, however, *must* accept ``context`` and ``event`` as a keyword argument.

+If your operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and finish executing.

+You can set ``method_name`` to ``execute`` if you want your operator to have one entrypoint, but it must also accept ``event`` as an optional keyword argument.

+Let's take a deeper look into the ``WaitOneHourSensor`` example above.
 This sensor is just a thin wrapper around the trigger.
 It defers to the trigger, and specifies a different method to come back to when the trigger fires.
 When it returns immediately, it marks the sensor as successful.

 The ``self.defer`` call raises the ``TaskDeferred`` exception, so it can work anywhere inside your operator's code, even when nested many calls deep inside ``execute()``.
 You can also raise ``TaskDeferred`` manually, which uses the same arguments as ``self.defer``.